kernel1337/ssj/README.md

 ## Limitations
 + Wireless hacking tools that require a patched kernel, the one that is found in Kali Linux, will not work on SSJ.
 The simple reason for that is SSJ utilizes the Linux kernel of your host machine which isn't patched or modified to support packet injection.
 + SSJ uses docker `--privileged` capabilities and `--net=host`.
-It also adds a universal access control to `xhost` for making GUI applications work, but immidiately closes it once you ext SSJ's `xfce4-terminal` is exited.
-This might allow any application to access the X server or GUI in particular for the time SSJ is running.
-This can be a security or a privacy concern for many.
+It also adds a universal access control to `xhost` for making GUI applications work, but immidiately closes it once SSJ's `xfce4-terminal` is exited.
+This might allow any application to access the X server or GUI in particular for the time SSJ is running which can be a security or a privacy concern for many.
 + Audio ouput does not work as of now.
 + Since the container runs with the root user, the files created in the `/root` directory have the owner set to root.
 On the host, this directory is `/home/ssj`.
 All the files and sub directories inside `/home/ssj` will require the root user on the host in case any data needs to be written to or deleted from this directory.